jvccerqueira/ABInbev_Challenge/README.md

 2. Change the permissions of the file `setup_brewery_pipeline.sh` to make it executable
    * Inside the folder where the repository was cloned run `chmod +x setup_brewery_pipeline.sh`
 3. Run the script with `./setup_brewery_pipeline.sh`
-   This will create all necessary folder, install depencies needed and execute Airflow, once it is up and running on the CLI lines it will show you the password to access the UI
+   - This will create all necessary folder, install depencies needed and execute Airflow
-   By default Airflow will run a web service on `localhost:8080` once you access it in your browser a user and password will be request
+   - By default Airflow will run a web service on `localhost:8080` once you access it in your browser a user and password will be request
      * User is `admin` by default
      * Password you can get it on the CLI Lines on the terminal that the setup script was executed or on the file `standalone_admin_password.txt` that is automatically generate on the folder where you cloned this repository
 4. Inside Airflow UI you can search for DAG `Brewery_Pipeline` and execute it.
 This will trigger the process to download and trasnform brewery data

 This process will create the folder `data_lake` inside the directory you cloned this repository